speechio/BigCiDian/README.md

 *notes: If you find anything inappropriate in the mapping, please open an issue and help me improve it, thanks*

 ### 2.2 Chinese PinYin Mapping
-Chinese entries are extracted from DaCiDian project that primarily deals with Chinese words.
+Chinese entries are extracted from [DaCiDian project](https://github.com/aishell-foundation/DaCiDian)

 Here is a PinYin to IPA mapping in educational prospective: https://resources.allsetlearning.com/chinese/pronunciation/Pinyin_chart